Seven Most Common AC Problems and How to Fix Them

 • Refrigerant leaks, which lessen cooling power

-If your air conditioner is frozen, shut it off and let the coils thaw.
-This can take up to 24 hours, but you can speed up the process by switching settings to “fan only.”
-This should blow warm air across the coils without starting a refrigeration cycle.
+If your air conditioner is frozen, turn it off and let the ice on the coils melt.
+This will sometimes take up to 24 hours, but you can speed up the process by switching settings to “fan only.”
+This should blow warm air on the coils without beginning a cooling cycle.

-It’s smart to examine the air filter first.
-If you can’t see light through it, change it.
-The other problems, such as dirty coils, a clogged drain line or refrigerant leaks, are best handled with the support of a trained technician.
+It’s recommended to check your air filter first.
+If you can’t see light through it, replace it.
+The other problems, such as dirty coils, a clogged drain line or refrigerant leaks, are best handled with professional help.

 4. Refrigerant Leak

-Your cooling employs refrigerant to relocate heat.
-When it doesn’t have enough refrigerant, you might notice you’re getting a lot of hot air.
-Here are a couple signs you’re dealing with a leak:
+Your cooling uses refrigerant to convert heat.
+When it doesn’t have adequate refrigerant, you could notice you’re getting a lot of hot air.
+Here are some signs you’re confronting a leak:

 • Home seems humid